Generic Name: amlodipine and atorvastatin (am LOE di peen and a TOR va sta tin)

 amlodipine and atorvastatin can help lower blood levels of "bad" cholesterol (low-density lipoprotein, or LDL), to increase levels of "good" cholesterol (high-density lipoprotein, or HDL), and to lower triglycerides (a type of fat in the blood).

 Amlodipine and atorvastatin may also be used for purposes not listed in this medication guide.

 You should not use this medicine if you have liver disease.

 Do not use if you are pregnant or if you become pregnant.

 Do not use if you are pregnant.
 This medicine can harm an unborn baby.
 Use effective birth control to prevent pregnancy.
 Stop taking this medicine and tell your doctor at once if you become pregnant.

 Do not breastfeed while you are taking this medicine.

 Tell your doctor if you have ever had:

 if you drink more than 2 alcoholic beverages daily.

-Atorvastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
-This condition may be more likely to occur in older adults and in people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).
+Atorvastatin can cause the breakdown of muscle tissue, which can lead to kidney failure.
+This happens more often in women, in older adults, or people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).